Who We Are

 Clear, honest answers to the most common questions about the proposed solar development in Abbeyknockmoy & Monivea.

-What is the proposed development?
+- What is the proposed development?

-The development is a large-scale industrial solar power plant planned for prime agricultural land in Abbeyknockmoy & Monivea, covering almost 1000 acres.
+- The development is a large-scale industrial solar power plant planned for prime agricultural land in Abbeyknockmoy & Monivea, covering almost 1000 acres.
 This project threatens local food production, biodiversity and our rural heritage.

-Has the community been consulted?
+- Has the community been consulted?

-Many residents feel they've been excluded from decision-making processes.
+- Many residents feel they've been excluded from decision-making processes.
 We demand transparent, inclusive consultations that respect local voices.

-I'm not a farmer — will this development affect me?
+- I'm not a farmer - will this development affect me?

-Yes, and here's why: Large-scale solar power plants impact everyone in the area, not just the landowners leasing their fields.
+- Yes, and here's why: Large-scale solar power plants impact everyone in the area, not just the landowners leasing their fields.
 Potential effects include changes to local biodiversity, drainage patterns, and groundwater; increased heavy traffic during construction; and long-term visual and environmental changes.
 Even if you're not directly adjacent, these projects can affect property values, local infrastructure, and the character of the countryside you use and enjoy.

-Will the solar power plant affect house prices?
+- Will the solar power plant affect house prices?

-Notable studies support these conclusions:
+Notable studies documenting these negative impacts include:

 For landowners, homebuyers, and policymakers, it is crucial to consider this robust evidence showing that utility-scale solar developments can negatively impact nearby residential property values.
 The industrialisation of rural landscapes and associated project effects affect not only homes directly adjacent to solar sites but often the wider community and market perception.

-What impact will construction have on local residents and roads?
+- What impact will construction have on local residents and roads?

 Construction will cause significant disruption in the local area, lasting several months.
 Temporary road closures and detours will affect daily travel, and existing utilities such as water and electricity may be interrupted or damaged.
 Local authorities have limited budgets, increasing the risk that roads may be poorly reinstated or remain in worse condition after works.